-Vegetation see the Vegetation Management Act 1999.
+Vegetation see the Vegetation Management Act 1999, section 8.

-Editor's note: Vegetation is a native tree to plant other than the following-
+Editor's note: Vegetation is a native tree or plant other than the following-

 - (1) a grass or non-woody herbage

 - (2) a plant within a grassland ecosystem prescribed under a regulation

 - (3) a mangrove.